-I only began using twitter in march last year, I had had a dormant account for a few years but never realised the opportunity that twitter presented professionally.
-I was encouraged to write a blog for my NPQML and after a few weeks of…. no visitors, I linked my twitter account.
-I then began following some education accounts, The TES etc as it was a blog about teaching so I thought my twitter account should be professionally focussed as well.
+Writing a blog that has evolved into this website over the last few years came out of a leadership course.
+Our leadership mentor encouraged us to write a blog for my NPQML and after a few weeks of…. no visitors, I linked my twitter account.
+I then began following some education accounts, The TES etc as it was a blog about teaching so I thought my twitter account should be professionally focused as well.

-Anyway I made some posts and tweeted them out, and had some visitors, and likes, and comments.
+I made some posts and tweeted them out, and had some visitors, and likes, and comments.
 Woohoo validation!
-I wasn’t really planning on doing anymore than making a couple of posts to share ideas and practice basically just to use as evidence of self reflection.
+I wasn’t really planning on doing any more than making a couple of posts to share ideas and practice basically just to use as evidence of self-reflection.

-However I found that I really enjoyed writing about things I was interested in.
+However, I found that I really enjoyed writing about things I was interested in.
 Almost thinking out loud.
-Using the process of writing as a way to clarify thoughts and opinions that I held but had never really shared, never spent the time reflecting on what these values meant to me.
+Using the process of writing as a way to clarify thoughts and opinions that I held but had never really shared.
+I had not spent the time reflecting on what these values meant to me.

 I found that by doing this I was able to start improving my practice.
 I was for the first time since my PGCE attempting consciously to apply ideas and theories to my practice.

-The following few posts were NPQML assignments, proved quite popular with my (small) readership.
-After that the posts wander all over the place.
-A bit of technology, a bit of #teacher5aday all things I was doing in class, apparently this is not the best way to run a successful blog your readership wants consistent posts on a narrow topic.
-Haha fortunately I am not a marketer, I am not selling anything so the number of visitors has no real impact on… well anything.
+The following few posts were NPQML assignments, which proved quite popular with my (small) readership.
+After that, the posts wander all over the place.
+A bit of technology, a bit of #teacher5aday all things I was doing in class.
+Apparently, this is not the best way to run a successful blog.
+Your readership wants consistent posts on a narrow topic.
+Haha fortunately I am not a marketer.
+I am not selling anything so the number of visitors has no real impact on… well anything.
 I have blogs I’m proud of with 10 views.
-Others with 100s and I don’t know why.
-These are my stats for the last month, not setting the world alight but each view someone who has taken the time to check out what i have written – Thank You!
+Others with 100s and I didn’t know why.